Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

-The principal finding is that when format is held constant, scaffold effects vanish: the within-format scaffold effect is small (typically ${<}2$\,pp) and consistent with practical equivalence under our pre-registered $\pm 2$\,pp TOST margin across all benchmarks and both formats (mc\_direct $\approx$ mc\_mr; oe\_direct $\approx$ oe\_mr).
-This near-null is the key result, because it means the vast majority of the map-reduce degradation documented in Act~I is a format-conversion effect, not an alignment effect.
-Response format is a larger source of variation than scaffold architecture on three of four safety benchmarks, with format gaps of $+5.7$ to $+19.6$~pp. A factual-recall control (MMLU) confirms the expected reverse pattern: MC inflates measured capability by $9.2$~pp, and AI factual recall (the negative control) shows no format effect ($-1.0$~pp), consistent with deep parametric encoding that is invariant to elicitation method.
+When format is held constant, scaffold effects vanish.
+The within-format scaffold contrast is typically ${<}2$~pp on the 2$\times$2 design, TOST-equivalent within the pre-registered $\pm 2$~pp margin.
+Most of the map-reduce degradation documented in Act~I is a format-conversion effect, not an alignment effect.
+MMLU inflates measured capability by $9.2$~pp in MC versus OE; AI factual recall shows no format effect ($-1.0$~pp).

-\paragraph{Power analysis.} With 60--90 items per benchmark, five models, and two deployment configurations, each model$\times$benchmark$\times$format cell contains 60--90 observations.
-For the smallest cell (BBQ, 60 items), a two-proportion test achieves 80\% power to detect a 16~pp effect at $\alpha = 0.05$ with power $> 0.999$.
-The observed effects (5--20~pp on affected benchmarks) exceed the detectable effect size at any conventional power threshold.
-For the MMLU capability control (90 items per cell), the $-9.2$~pp effect is detected at power $> 0.99$.
-The AI factual recall null result ($-1.0$~pp) is consistent with the 80\% power limit of ${\sim}5$~pp for this cell size, confirming adequate sensitivity to detect effects at the scale observed on other benchmarks.